xen0vas/xen0vas.github.io/_posts/2021-05-15-Vulneserver-Reverse-engineering-GTER-with-IDA.md

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/RIP.png" alt="bp-windbg-hit" width="450" height="400" />

 <p align="justify">
 At this point we can continue with the exploitation of the buffer overflow vulnerability in order to gain a shell.
-All of these will be shown at a second part of this article.
+The exploitation of the vulnserver GTER command will be shown at a second part of this article.
 </p>